pnsaeta/p064/docs/FO-Gibbs.md

 <p class="icap" markdown="1"><a name="Fig1">Figure 1</a> — At the point of discontinuity at $$t = 0$$, the series is clearly converging to the midpoint between the limit values on either side.
 As the number of terms increases, the transition from $$-1$$ to $$1$$ grows narrower, but the **Gibbs** overshoot phenomenon persists.</p>

 Is there a way to quantify this overshoot?

-We found that the series representing the square wave is
+Recall that we found that the series representing the square wave is
 \begin{equation}\label{eq:squarewave}
     f(t) = \frac{4}{\pi} \sum\_{n\text{ odd}}^\infty \frac1n
     \sin\qty(\frac{  2\pi n t}{T})